pyaf/aptos-blindness-detection/README.md

 *thoughts*
 train/val set have ~50% class 0 and ~25% class 2, now our models get very good with 0 (F1: 0.98), they are better with 2 (F1: 0.72) compared to 1, 3, 4, so we reach a local qwk of 0.93
-now, seeing the dist of our best submissions, the public test set has 64% class 2, then comes class 0 with 18%, so we see such a decline in LB qwk.
+now, seeing the dist of our best submissions, the public test set has ~64% class 2, then comes class 0 with ~18%, as our models are not good that good with class 2 and 1,3,4 so we see such a decline in LB qwk.
 Given, two different predictions can have same qwk, it's a unstable metric to select our models.
 Then the question rises, what metric to choose? how to move further?

 I'm gonna create a val set with a the distribution of our public test set. submission80.csv: